 This site contains affiliate links.
 We may earn a commission if you purchase from one of these links.
 Learn more Here.

 Ever get a huge harvest from your cherry trees or catch a great produce sale at your local grocery store?
 If so, you probably understand the frustration of them spoiling before you can eat them all.
-But you can keep that from happening with a super simple food preservation tip.
+Can you freeze cherries?
+That would solve your spoilage.

 Let’s keep on reading to learn all the ways you can freeze cherries!